 A good diesel mechanic will be able to develop a driver and operator weekly and daily check program so that day to day and week to week you know exactly which areas you should be checking to maintain optimum trailer health.
 Your mechanic should also have a regular ongoing inspection and service schedule for you to stick to.
 If your mechanic can’t give you this then there’s a high chance they’re probably hoping that you end up coming to them with expensive trailer repairs down the track.

 As a truck operator, you’re driving thousands of kilometers in all kinds of directions.
 On the journey, small things will appear, a niggle in your trailer or something just not working the way it should.
 If it’s relatively minor, the chance that you’re going to remember to bring it up at the next visit to your mechanic is seriously slim.
 By keeping records of the small stuff you’ll be able to bring them all up to your mechanic at your next visit.
 This is particularly important if you have more than one operator driving the same fleet so that nothing gets overlooked.

 Your trailer falls under similar legislation and compliance as your truck.
 Therefore it’s vital that you understand the regulations.
 Even more critical is that your mechanic understands the legislations as well.
 That way together you can ensure that your trailer remains compliant… and therefore on the road!

 Overall the best way to avoid expensive trailer repairs is by putting the steps in place to keep your trailer well maintained.
 It’s easy and even logical to focus on your truck over your trailer, however, neglect your trailer and you’ll end up in exactly the same position you would if you neglected your truck; with costly repairs and downtime that could have been avoided.

-Looking for a great Diesel Mechanic in the Perth Area?
-Head to our Heavy Vehicle Service Page
+Looking for a great diesel mechanic?
+Head to our Locations page.